DevExpress-Examples/out-of-maintenance-win-viewer-how-to-apply-default-filtering-to-master-filter-items-that-affect-each/Readme.md

 * [Form1.cs](./CS/WinViewer_MutualDefaultFiltering/Form1.cs) (VB: [Form1.vb](./VB/WinViewer_MutualDefaultFiltering/Form1.vb))
 <!-- default file list end -->
-# Win Viewer - How to apply default filtering to master filter items that affect each other
+# How to apply default filtering to master filter items that affect each other

 The following DashboardViewer events allow you to apply default master filtering: